-tor is concretely the detached and disinterested desire to know.
 It is this desire, not in contemplation of the already known, but headed towards further knowledge, orientated into the known unknown.
-The principle of dynamic correspondence calls for a harmonious orientation on the psychic level, and from the nature of the case such an orientation would have to consist in some cosmic dimension, in some intimation of unplumbed depths, that accrued to man's feelings, emotions, sentiments.
-Nor is this merely a theoretical conclusion, as R. Otto's study of the non-rational element in the Idea or the Holy rather abundant-ly indicates.

-Fourthly, such feelings, emotions, sentiments become integrated in the flow of psychic events inasmuch as they are preceded by distinctive sensible presentations or imaginative representations and inasmuch as they issue forth in exclamations and bodily movements, in rites and ceremonies, in song and speech.
-There results pragmatically a distinction between two sphores of variable content: on the one hand, there is the sphere of reality that is domesticated, familiar, common; on the other hand, there is the sphere of the ulterior unknown, of the unexplored and strange, of the undefined surplus of significance and momentousness.
-The two spheres are variable, for the first expands with every advance in knowledge of proportionate being.
-Again, the two spheres may be as separate as Sundays a nd week #days or they may inter #penetrate so that, as for Wordsworth in his youth, the earth and every common sight take on the glory and the freshness of a dream.
-Finally, while everyone by the dynamic structure of his being is orientated into the second sphere, it seems reserved to the outer accident of circumstance and the inner accident of temperamental disposition to call forth the more intense experiences that Leave one now aghast, now amazed, now entranced.

-Fifthly, the primary field of mystery and myth consists in the affect-Laden images and names that
+The principle of dynamic correspondence calls for a harmonious orientation on the psychic level, and the clear emergence would consist in the emperiode of some cosmic dimension in man's feelings, emotions, santiments from the nature of the case such a permanent orientation would have to consist in some cosmic dimension, in some exp intimation of unplumbed depths, that accrued to man's feelings, emotions, sentiments.
+Nor is this merely a theoretical conclusion, as R. Otto's study of the non-rational element in the Idea of the Holy rather abundantly indicates.
+Fourthly, such feelings, emotions, sentiments become integrated in the flow of psychic events insmuch as they are preceded by distinctive sensible presentations or imaginative representations and inasmuch as they issue forth in exclamations, actions, rites, and speech.
+There results at least pregnatically a distinction between the sacred and the prefere; and the sacred, as on the level of sense, is the field of mystery and of myth. in exclamations and bodily movements, in rites and ceremonies, in song and speech.
+There results pragmatically a distinction between two spheres of variable content: on the one hand, there is the sphere of reality that is donesticated, familiar, common; on the other hand, there is the sphere of the ulterior unknown, of the unexplored and strange, of the undefined surplus of significance and momentousness.
+The two spheres are variable, and the first increases an with every advance in knowledge of proportionate being.
+Again, the two may inverspenstrate spheres may be as separate as Sundays and week-days or they may inter-penetrate so that, as for Wordsworth, the earth and every common sight takes on the glory and the freshness of a dream.
+Finally, while everyone by the dynamic structure of his being is orientated into the second sphere, it seems reserved to the outer accident of circumstance and the inner accident of temperamental disposition to call forth the more intense experiences that leave one now aghast, now amazed, now entranced.
+Fifthly, the primary field of mystery and myth consists in the affect-laden images and names that/have to do with the this second sphere.
+However, as the analysis indicates this primary field to the not the only field, it will be well to the distinguish between the image as image, the image as symbol, and the image as sign.
+The image as image is the sensible content as operative on the sensitive level; it is the image inasmuch as it functions within the psychic syndrome of associations, affects, exclamations, and articulated speech and actions.
+The image as symbol or as sign is the image as standing in correspondence with actavities or elements on the intellectual level.
+But as symbol, the image is linked simply with the paradoxical "known unknown."
+As sign, the image 0 is linked with some interpretation that offers to indicate the import of the image.